-In order to fulfil our curriculum intent ensuring that every child gains a deeper conceptual understanding of a topic we aim to ensure our maths lessons are broad and balanced, allowing the opportunity to explore mathematical concepts in depth.
+Across our school, in order to fulfil our curriculum intent ensuring that every child gains a deeper conceptual understanding of a topic we aim to ensure our maths lessons are broad and balanced, allowing the opportunity to explore mathematical concepts in depth.
 To inspire children to be future mathematicians we provide mathematical experiences that engage the children and make them want to develop their learning further.

 We use the NCETM ready-to-progress criteria resources alongside our WRH scheme to ensure our children meet the intended goals for the end of each year.
 We use this criteria for small group work and intervention to stimulate interaction and discussion ensuring sessions are guided by pupil responses and metacognitive reinforcement.
 We also use this criteria at the start of blocks for children who may need to practice and consolidate learning from the previous year.

 To help embed the real life context of mathematics, we have made sure to provide meaningful opportunities to link maths throughout our broad and balanced curriculum.
 In history, children gain a sense of time.
 Through looking at people and events in the past, children develop a sense of chronology by using vocabulary relating to the passing of time and plotting events on a timeline.
 Within science and geography, there are strong links to statistics.
 Children hypothesise, gather and analyse data such as sorting categories into Venn and Carroll diagrams and recording data on bar charts and pie charts.